ChiragThesia/ChiragThesia/README.md

 ## Find me around the web! 🌎:

-- I am currently working on: <a href= "https://github.com/ChiragThesia"> GitHub Pinned </a>
+- I am currently working on: <a href= "https://github.com/ChiragThesia/All-in-1-Journal-"> All In 1 Journal </a>
 - Updates on my career: <a href="https://www.linkedin.com/in/chiragthesia/">LinkedIn</a>